dabio/dabio/_posts/2013-10-23-install-symfony-on-mosx-mavericks.md

 ![Fresh installed Mavericks](/images/blog/mavericks-start.jpg)

-Apples newest version of OSX ships with newer, but still not the latest stable version of [PHP][php]:
+Apples newest version of OSX ships with a newer, but still not the latest stable version of [PHP][php]:

 ```bash
 $ php -v